-While Basler & Hofmann AG began using BIM in limited circumstances several years ago, for this project the company wanted to take its use of BIM to a new level with solutions including Autodesk® Revit® building design software, Autodesk Navisworks® project review software, and Autodesk BIM 360® cloud-based project management software.
-Instead of having the different stakeholders work from separate 2D plans, the firm sought to have everyone—architects; structural and mechanical, electrical, and plumbing (MEP) engineers; and construction contractors—work from a single BIM model.
-And instead of using printed drawings, the firm preferred a paper-free project with no 2D drawings, even during construction.
+While Basler & Hofmann AG began using BIM in limited circumstances several years ago, for this project, the company wanted to take full advantage of BIM’s capabilities, implementing Revit building-design software, Navisworks project-review software, and BIM 360 cloud-based project management software.
+Instead of having the different stakeholders work from separate 2D plans, the firm sought to have everyone—including architects; structural and mechanical, electrical, and plumbing (MEP) engineers; and construction contractors—work from a single BIM model.
+And instead of using printed drawings, the firm preferred a paper-free project with no 2D drawings—even during construction.

-During the design and planning phase, the team used the Revit central model approach to work on a single Revit model.
-This approach gave stakeholders full, real-time visibility into all design aspects, helping them understand conflicts and dependencies and ultimately enabling a very high BIM level of development (LOD) of between 300 and 400.
+During the design and planning phase, the team used a single Revit model approach, giving stakeholders full, real-time visibility into all design aspects and helping them understand conflicts and dependencies, which led to a high BIM level of development (LOD) of between 300 and 400.
 The structural engineering team—which would typically deliver reinforcement and general arrangement (GA) drawings—was able to present designs in a complete 3D model including the reinforcement for the contractor, while the MEP team was able to contribute a highly accurate MEP model.

 “With everyone collaborating on the same intelligent Revit model, we’ve been able to improve building quality even as we solicit input from every stakeholder.
 We gained visibility into every aspect of the design—something that wasn’t possible with previous solutions.”